SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 The ``MixedIntegerSurrogateModel`` implements the ``SurrogateModel`` interface  and decorates the given surrogate while respecting integer and categorical types.
 They are various surrogate models implemented that are described below.

-For Kriging models, several methods to construct the mixed categorical correlation kernel are implemented, therefore, , the user can instanciates a ``MixedIntegerKrigingeModel`` with the given kernel for Kriging.
+For Kriging models, several methods to construct the mixed categorical correlation kernel are implemented.
+As a consequence, the user can instanciates a ``MixedIntegerKrigingeModel`` with the given kernel for Kriging.

 Mixed Integer Surrogate with Continuous Relaxation
 --------------------------------------------------